 2. Measure accurately.
 Use resin mixing cups to measure and mix your resin.

 3. Make sure your mixing utensils and containers are dry.
 Resin hates water.

-If your pieces are tacky only on top, you can recoat them with resin.
 Unfortunately, if your resin is a semi-congealed mess, there isn’t an easy way to save that resin.
 You can try removing it, but it might have you throwing around the Zit-Popping Puff Poodle insult again.

 ⭐️ BONUS: How to fix sticky resin.